 (b) a state, province or other part of a federation.

-“date of assent”, in relation to an Act, means the day on which the Act receives the Royal Assent.
+date of assent, in relation to an Act, means the day on which the Act receives the Royal Assent.

-“definition” means a provision of this Code (however expressed) that —
+definition means a provision of this Code (however expressed) that —

 (a) gives a meaning to a word or expression; or